 To document the required regulatory and licensee actions taken, the resolved technical issues leading to approval for restart (if required), and the eventual return of the plant to the routine ROP.

-rovide assurance that the plant will be operated in a manner that provides adequate protection of public health and safety following restart.
+To provide assurance that the plant will be operated in a manner that provides adequate protection of public health and safety following restart.

 0375-02 OBJECTIVES